What are perinatal mood disorders?

-Parents can suffer from anxiety, depression, OCD and trauma up to 1 year postpartum and during pregnancy?
+You may have heard of postpartum depression, but did you know that parents can suffer from anxiety, depression, OCD and trauma up to 1 year postpartum and during pregnancy?
 As many as 1 in 5 women may suffer from a perinatal mood disorder in their lifetime.
 This is not just the “baby blues” which typically last from 3 days-2 weeks and are mild symptoms.
 If you are feeling overwhelmed by your pregnancy or feel unsettled after having a baby, you may be suffering from a perinatal mood disorder.
-Common symptoms of perinatal mood disorders may include feeling overwhelmed, on edge, guilt, loss of sleep, rage and scary thoughts.
+Common symptoms of perinatal mood disorders may include feeling overwhelmed, on edge, guilt, loss of sleep, rage, and scary thoughts.
 These symptoms DO NOT mean that you are a bad parent or unfit to take care of your baby.
 We are here to help.

 Grief and Loss

 Grief and loss may happen throughout the lifespan and have long-lasting effects.
 Processing through grief and loss is not linear and can occur at any point during the grieving process.
 People of childbearing years may experience many losses that may not be recognized by others.
 These are called shadow losses.
 These may include experiencing like miscarriage, stillbirth, abortion, gender disappointment, loss of identity and more.
 Processing through grief and loss can help you to heal and feel more present in your everyday life.
 If you feel grief as impacted your life Birch Tree Psychotherapy can help.